cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 - We perform **usability testing sessions** with specific audiences to **test the performance of newly launched pages or prototypes**.
 We use the sessions to evaluate the user experience and uncover usability issues for the specific pages.
 - We use usertesting.com to observe people as they interact with the page and perform a specific task.
 - **Link**: [usertesting.com](https://www.usertesting.com/)
+- Projects where we have used user testing: homepage redesign, industry guidance page and blueprint page.
 - These are the steps to use User Testing as a tool to perform usability testing sessions.

 | Steps 	| Process 	| Tools 	| Improvements 	|